 High Security on Business Facilities

 Ditto Transcript’s office has full surveillance with a security system, cameras, and motion sensors.
-Tangible files are stored safely in a locked environment.
-Finally, files in the cloud are stored in Amazon facilities with armed guards and a digital security system.
+We store tangible files safely in a locked environment.
+Finally, we store files in the cloud at Amazon facilities protected by armed guards and a digital security system.

 Weekly Audits

 We keep audit records that contain information needed to understand events that occurred, their sources, and the outcome of events.
-These records are reviewed weekly.
+The team reviews these records weekly.
 Through audits, we can track who logged in, all actions done, and detect any breaches in the system and where they came from.
+Furthermore, Ditto Transcripts has a SOC 2 Type II Certification, ensuring that the company upholds high standards of security for customer data protection.

 Multi-Factor Authentication and Encryption